remipassmoilesel/abcmap-fr/README.md

 ## Launch a demo

+This site works only on Java 1.8.

-You need a functionnal MySQL server.
+You need a MySQL/MariaDB server.
 On Ubuntu 17.04:

     $ sudo apt install mysql-server